-Don’t know what a blanket mortgage is?
-How about an LTV?
+Don’t know what a reverse mortgage is?
+How about a loan-to-value ratio?
 Not sure of the difference between a home equity loan and a home equity line of credit?
 If some of these financial terms are foreign to you, don’t despair.
 The world of finance has a language all its own, but you can better understand what’s going on if you know what a few key terms mean.

 An asset is a resource that a person or business owns, and which has an economic value.
 Assets may be money, property or land.
 For most individuals, their biggest financial asset is their home.

 Bankruptcy is a legal proceeding that relieves individuals and businesses of their debts and repays their creditors.
 It’s a useful tool when you are financially unable to repay your debts.
 Depending on the type of bankruptcy, you may be able to retain your home while wiping other debts from the record.